By failing to prepare, you are preparing to fail – Benjamin Franklin

 Print: Color is ideal; black & white is fine in a pinch.

-→ See: Flyer section or use Canva.
+→ See: Flyer section for detailed instructions or use Canva.

 🙋 Meeting your neighbors 🙋